Brownsboro Alliance Membership Rules Agreement

 - Hours: Sunrise to sunset when trail is open; please check website BEFORE coming to use trail, especially after heavy rain or snow.
+Trails are open to horseback riding as weather and hunting schedules permit.
 We can’t permit horses on the trails if they are muddy.
 A good rule of thumb is that if you can see the horse’s hoof prints on the trail, it is not okay to ride that day.
 Hikers will be permitted even on non-horse days unless it is really muddy.

-- Parking allowed in designated areas only using the proper diagram so that we maximize use of the space.
+- Parking allowed in designated areas only so that we maximize use of the space.
 Horse owners are responsible for policing parking area of horse manure.
-BE SURE AND LOCK ALL TRAILERS AND CARS.
-BA IS NOT RESPONSIBLE FOR ANY LOST, DAMAGED OR STOLEN PROPERTY.
+Be sure to lock all trailers and cars.
+BA is not responsible for any lost, damaged or stolen property.

 - Respect the rights of the property owners whose lands we are permitted to ride or hike.
 Be considerate; keep your voice down.

 - DO NOT remove plants, rocks, flowers, animals or ANY item from the trails.
 Never personally contact landowners.
 Be respectful of livestock.

 - Ride or hike the BA Trails ONLY; no hiking allowed on farm land or off the marked trail.
 Hikers may “jog” the trail where it is safe to do so, but this is not meant to be a running trail and you do so at your own risk.
 Any hikers or runners encountering horses going either way are to stop, move aside, and let the horses pass.